The Barn Theatre, Southwick Community Centre

-Celebrating his 50-year association with Wick Theatre Company, Ray Hopper has chosen to direct The Happiest Days of Your Life, as it was his first play with them.
-The choice ha provided him with a lot of nostalgia and a whiff of it will reach members of the audience old enough to recall the far off days of 1945, the setting for the play.
+CELEBRATING his 50-year association with Wick Theatre Company, Ray Hopper has chosen to direct the play as it was his first play with them.
+The choice has provided him with a lot of nostalgia and a whiff of it will reach those members of the audience old enough to recall the far off days of 1945, the setting for the play.
 Memories of ration books, evacuation and of life slowly returning to normal following the end of the war are evoked.

 The action takes place at Hilary House School for Boys, which due to an error by a government department is forced to share its premises with St. Swithins School.
 Unfortunately this turns out to be a school for girls.
 War breaks out between the two and it is only the necessity of keeping the merger secret from respective parents that leads to a sort of truce.

 Despite appearing a little dated at times, there is still charm and much humour in the piece and the whole cast worked hard providing it.